 In all cases, your decision must be clearly documented as outlined on the procedural fairness page.

-The Department for Communities and Social Inclusion (DCSI) conducts child related employment screenings.
+The Department for Human Services (DHS) conducts child related employment screenings.

-Your organisation may require people occupying a prescribed position to obtain a child related employment screening through the DCSI screening unit.
+Your organisation may require people occupying a prescribed position to obtain a child related employment screening through the DHS screening unit.
 Organisations that enter into contracts with other organisations (such as government departments) should check whether such a requirement applies.

 Accept other evidence and conduct an assessment

 Your organisation may choose to accept a previously obtained criminal history report or child related employment screening certificate or letter if the information was obtained within the last three years.
 In such cases, the following forms of evidence are acceptable:

 - a national police certificate that does not expressly state it cannot be used for the purpose of work with children (the certificate must still be assessed in line with the Child Safe Environments: Standards for dealing with information obtained about a person’s criminal history (PDF 845KB) as part of a relevant history assessment)

-- a child related employment screening certificate or letter from the DCSI Screening unit
+- a child related employment screening certificate or letter from the DHS Screening unit

 - a valid registration document from the Teachers Registration Board